 Special deals are often available on these ferries as mini cruises that work as follows: depart Copenhagen at 16:30; arrive in Oslo the next morning at 9:45.
-Depart from Oslo the same afternoon at 16:30 to be back in Copenhagen to following day at 9:45.
+Sightseeing in Oslo.
+Depart from Oslo the same afternoon at 16:30 to be back in Copenhagen to the following day at 9:45.
 These mini cruises are bookable in either direction.
 (Mini cruise passengers must go ashore but may board the ship again around an hour later.)

 Alternatives to mini cruises are of course regular reservations but these are much more expensive.
 For travelers planning to stay more than just a few hours in Oslo, other specials may be available e.g. ski holiday deals or short breaks that include a night(s) in an Oslo hotel.